 5. Draw Triangles

 Once your ink has dried (~5 minutes), use the same pen and ink combination to free-hand draw triangles.
 I’d start with an upside down triangle in the top left corner …

 … Then fill in the rest of the space with triangles.
-Alternate their orientation: the pattern will be upside down, right side up, upside down, right side up, etc.
+Alternate their orientation: the pattern will be upside down, right side up, upside down, right side up, and so on.

 Don’t worry if your triangles aren’t the same size or if they don’t have perfect spacing.
-Imperfections are a large part of the appeal of hand-drawn art!
+Imperfections are part of the appeal of hand-drawn art!

-Let me take a break to say that if this tutorial looks daunting (or too time-consuming) up to this point, then I encourage you to print out the Mid Century Modern Wifi Password Sign Template.
-It sets you up with a template of my hand-drawn lettering/triangles that was created from a scan of the artwork above.
-Once you print that template out and write your username and password in Kaitlin Style calligraphy, then you can move on to step 6!
+If this tutorial looks daunting (or too time-consuming) up to this point, then I encourage you to print out the Mid-Century Modern Wifi Password Sign Template.
+It sets you up with a template of hand-drawn lettering/triangles that was created from a scan of the artwork above.
+Once you print that template out and write your username and password in Kaitlin Style calligraphy, then you can move on to the next step!

 6. Fill in the Triangles

-First, take your pen and use it to fill a handful of random triangles with densely-spaced horizontal lines.
-Make sure you fill in at least one triangle per line using this technique — but try not to exceed five triangles per line.
+Now, use your pen to fill a handful of random triangles with densely-spaced horizontal lines.
+Make sure you fill in at least one triangle per line using this technique, but try not to exceed five triangles per line.

-Next, choose a color of watercolor; as you can see, I’ve picked yellow.
-Add lots of water to the paint to make a light version of that color, then use the color to fill in a random handful of triangles.
+Now, add lots of water to yellow watercolor paint to make a light yellow tone.
+Use your light yellow watercolor to fill in a random handful of triangles.

-Next, use a darker color — like, in this case, orange — to fill in more triangles.
+Next, use orange watercolor to fill in more triangles.
 Again, there’s no rhyme or reason to which triangles to fill in.